tfsaggregator/aggregator-docs/content/using/examples/LogTimeSynch.md

 	   var lastRevisionWI = self.LastRevision;
 		 var lastChangedBy = self.Fields["System.ChangedBy"].OriginalValue;
 		 logger.Log("This item was before changed by {0}",(string)lastChangedBy);
-		 //Verify that this change was done by User not an Automation Bot under which TFS Aggregator is running (Inpersonation should be turned off in order to face this behavior) if ((string)lastChangedBy != "TFSAutomation")
+		 //Verify that this change was done by User not an Automation Bot under which TFS Aggregator is running (Impersonation should be turned off in order to face this behavior) if ((string)lastChangedBy != "TFSAutomation")
 		  {
 			  // Verify which values were changed: Remaining Time or Completed Time